Darren Daulton: Arrests

 Daulton was arrested several times on vehicle-related charges.
 He was arrested for driving under the influence (DUI) in Pinellas County, Florida, in 1988, and his driver's license was suspended for a year after he refused to take a breathalyzer test.
 His license was again suspended in the late 1990s due to unpaid speeding tickets; he received at least five speeding tickets during that time period, including one for driving in excess of 100 mph in a 65 mph zone.

 While under his second license suspension, he was involved in a single-vehicle accident on January 3, 2001, causing $20,000 worth of damage to his BMW sedan.
 He again refused to be tested, and was again charged with DUI and also with driving with a suspended license and failing to appear in court.

 Two years later, Daulton was arrested a third time for driving with a suspended license and DUI, after again refusing to be tested for alcohol.

 He was arrested a fourth time for battery against his wife.
 He served two and a half months in jail and spent another two and a half months in drug rehabilitation.

 Daulton Foundation

-In the years following his arrests and jail time, Daulton began to turn his life around, acknowledging his shortcoming and doing work within the local community and charity.
+In the years following his arrests and jail time, Daulton began to turn his life around, acknowledging his shortcomings and doing work within the local community and charity.
 In 2013, Daulton founded The Darren Daulton Foundation with his wife Amanda.
 The foundation, which went on to issue grants to over 100 people totaling over $250,000, provided financial assistance to those who suffer from primary brain tumors.
 The foundation is still active to this day.